top of page

 Welcome to the new ICE age.

-What is the logic behind the scapegoating of opponents of the Far-Right?
-The Far-Right scapegoats in part to remove political enemies, but scapegoating also serves the purpose of deflecting blame for the Far-Right’s self-inflicted economic problems onto others.
-And, bit, today that is sorely needed given the grotesque and rising levels of income inequality, massive corruption, worsening fiscal balances, environmental degradation, and failures to address the consequences of an ageing population and deportations, including erosion of public services.
+What is the logic behind scapegoating of opponents of the Far-Right?
+The Far-Right is using ICE to silence or entirely get rid of political enemies.
+ICE terror also helps to deflect blame onto others for the Far-Right’s self-inflicted economic problems.
+This is particularly useful at a time of grotesque and rising levels of income inequality, massive corruption, worsening fiscal balances, environmental degradation, and failures to address the economic consequences of deportations, including the erosion of public services.

-However, the Trump Administration is challenging court decisions seemingly with impunity and the US Supreme Court is under Trump’s control, so no one should place faith in the Rule of Law as a safeguard of liberty in the US today (see here).
+Scapegoating by ICE units contravenes the most basic rights and protections under domestic and international law, so the judiciary typically presents a problem for the Far-Right.
+To counter the courts, the Trump Administration is challenging all court decisions and has turned the Department of Justice into a political attack dog.
+The US Supreme Court has also been placed under Trump’s control.
+No one should should therefore place faith in the Rule of Law as a safeguard of liberty in the US today (see here).

-The Far-Right eventually runs out of domestic scapegoats, when all known domestic enemies are either languishing in detention, have been intimidated into silence, or otherwise rendered ineffective.
-At this point, since the economic problems remain the Far-Right will start to look for external scapegoats, including actual or perceived enemies abroad.
-This is why international conflict and war always make an unwelcome appearance in the final stages of Far-Right populism.
+When all domestic enemies are either languishing in detention, have been intimidated into silence, or otherwise rendered ineffective, the Far-Right will turn their attention to external scapegoats, including actual or perceived enemies abroad.
+This is why international conflict and war tend to be a feature of Far-Right populism.
+We are already seeing this in the Trump Administration's attacks and threats against Venezuela and Greenland.

 The End